asalovaara/Trollbot/documentation/Deployment guide.md

 Next the main rasa server can be started with the command "rasa run --enable-api --cors "*"", and the action server can be started in a separate terminal with the command "rasa run actions".

-If there are any need for making any changes to rasa deployment, please consult the rasa-guide.
+If there are any need for making any changes to rasa deployment, please consult the rasa guide.

 ### .env-file